Conditional quantile sequential estimation for stochastic codes: Introduction

-The $k$-nearest neighbours method of localization first appears in \cite{sto1, sto2} for the estimation of conditional expectations.
+The $k$-nearest neighbors method of localization first appears in \cite{sto1,sto2} for the estimation of conditional expectations.
 In \cite{bata2}, Bhattacharya et al. apply it to the (non-recursive) estimation of the conditional quantile function for real-valued inputs.
+Regarding the computational cost of the algorithm (\ref{algovoisin}), naive implementations of the search for nearest neighbors require $O(n)$ operations at round $n$, which means that the overall complexity is quadratic.
+However, the smart use of quad-trees (a hierarchical partition of space) permits to reduce the cost of an iteration to $O(\log(n))$, and in practice the algorithm has almost a linear complexity.

-If the the number of neighbours $k_n$ is small, then few observations are used and the estimation is highly noisy; on the other hand, if $k_n$ is large, then values of $Y_i$ may be used that have a distribution significantly different from the target.
+Remark that if the number of neighbors $k_n$ is small, then few observations are used and the estimation is highly noisy; on the other hand, if $k_n$ is large, then values of $Y_i$ may be used that have a distribution significantly different from the target.
 The challenge is thus to tune $k_n$ so as to reach an optimal balance between bias and variance.

 In this work, this tuning is combined with the choice of the learning rate.
-The main objective of this work is thus to optimize the two parameters of Algorithm~\eqref{algovoisin}, i.e. the step size $\gamma_n$ and the number of neighbours $k_n$.
-The paper is organized as follows: Section~\ref{sec:main} deals with the almost sure convergence of the algorithm.
-Further, it contains the main result of our paper that is a non-asymptotic inequality on the mean square error from which an optimal choice of parameters is derived.
+The main objective of this work is to optimize the choice of the two parameters $\beta$ and $\gamma$ of Algorithm~\eqref{algovoisin} that monitor the learning rate $\gamma_n$ and the number of neighbors $k_n$.
+The paper is organized as follows: Section~\ref{sec:main} deals with the stability, and with the almost sure convergence of the algorithm.
+Furthermore, it contains the main result of our paper: a non-asymptotic inequality on the mean squared error from which an optimal choice of parameters is derived.
 In Section~\ref{sec:simu}, we present some numerical simulations to illustrate our results.
-The technical points of the proofs are differed to Section~\ref{sec:proofs}.
+The technical points of the proofs are deferred to Appendix~\ref{sec:proofs}, while Appendix~\ref{Apx2} summarizes the notation and constants used in this paper.